vistadataproject/documents/README.md

 ## Assumptions

-* By virtue of VA's eHMP being almost completely rewritten in Javascript and node.js, the VA has decided that node.js is legitimate for production projects.
+* By virtue of VA's eHMP being rewritten almost entirely in Javascript and node.js, the VA has decided that node.js is legitimate for production projects.
- * The backdrop to this decision was the conspicuous failure of numerous mid-tier Java wrappers for VISTA
+ * The backdrop to this decision was the conspicuous failure of numerous mid-tier Java wrappers for VISTA, starting with MyHealtheVet and all others since then.
 * By virtue of VA's very large recent contract for node.js, the VA has decided that co-resident MUMPs and node.js enabled Javascript is productive and practical
 * By virtue of inclusion in all official releases for many years and with many years of performance enhancements, Intersystems views in-process node.js coding of Javascript on MUMPS as both practical, maintainable, and highly performant.
 * Javascript is the most popular coding language in the world.